Gnangara groundwater areas allocation plan

 - Increased protection of groundwater-dependent ecosystems, by moving abstraction to lower risk areas, including the deeper confined aquifers.

-To make sure we have a productive and sustainable groundwater supply and healthy environment under a drying climate, the Department of Water is working with groundwater users to find ways to adapt and reduce use, and will update the Gnangara groundwater allocation plan ready for public comment in late 2017.
+To make sure we have a productive and sustainable groundwater supply and healthy environment under a drying climate, the Department of Water is working with groundwater users to find ways to adapt and reduce use.

 The Gnangara groundwater areas cover about 2200 km2 in the northern part of Perth.